Abdur Razzak (actor)

+His debut film as a producer with the film Akankha (1976) directed by Subhash Dutta and it is produced under his own production company "Rajlokkhi Productions".

 Early life

 Razzak was born in Naktala, South Kolkata.
 His parents Akbar Hossain and Nisarunnesa died at early ages.
 He joined the troupe Rongo Shobha Natya Dal led by Chhabi Biswas.
 In 1961, he went to Mumbai to get a diploma at the Filmalaya Film Institute.
-Communal violence in Calcutta in 1964 made work difficult.
-That year he moved to Dacca to try to break into the nascent East Pakistani film industry.
+1964 Calcutta riots made work difficult.
+That year, he moved to Dacca to try to break into the nascent East Pakistani film industry.

 In Dhaka, Razzak found work at Abdul Jabbar Khan's Iqbal Films, and assisted in Kamal Khan's Ujala.
 He then worked in small roles in the films Akheri Station and Tero Nombor Feku Ostagor Lane.

 Career

 In 1966, Zahir Raihan was looking for someone to play the lead role of his new film Behula.
 He chose Razzak who was then serving as one of his assistants.
 Razzak went on to act in films including Abirbhab, Moynamoti, Taka Ana Pai, Dorpochurno and Jibon Theke Neya (1970).
 After the 1971 Liberation War he continued working on the films Manusher Mon, Ora Egaro Jon and Osru Diye Lekha.

 Razzak got his major breakthrough by acting in the action film Rongbaj (1974), directed by Zahirul Haq.

 Razzak acted in leading roles with many prominent actors and actresses, including Anwar Hossain, Bulbul Ahmed, Sohel Rana, Ilias Kanchan, Shuchanda, Shabana, Bobita, Kabori, Sujata, Shabnam and others.
 He appeared in a number of films opposite actress Shabana.

 Razzak went on to make more than 300 appearances in Bengali and Urdu movies.